 - Fold them in followed by the last batch of milk.
 Mix well.

-- Finally, add the final third of the sifted dry ingredients.
+- Finally, add the final third batch of the sifted dry ingredients.
 Scrape the sides of the bowl and fold them in until well combined.

 - And lastly, add the vanilla extract.
 Mix until it's all combined.